-Then you’ll need to become a master planner, listener, communicator, and exercise your stakeholder communication and buy-in skills.
+Then you’ll need to become a master planner, listener, and communicator, and exercise your stakeholder communication and buy-in skills.

 No worries though, whether you're building a program from scratch or improving upon an existing one, we’ve got you covered.